MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-Network-Builder.md

+---
+title:   BrainScript Network Builder
+author:    chrisbasoglu
+date:    09/13/2016
+ms.author:   cbasoglu
+ms.date:   09/13/2016
+ms.custom:   cognitive-toolkit
+ms.topic:   reference
+ms.service:  Cognitive-services
+ms.devlang:   brainscript
+---

+# BrainScript Network Builder

 Custom networks are described in CNTK's custom network description language "BrainScript."
 To define a custom network, include a section named `BrainScriptNetworkBuilder` in your training configuration.
-Detailed description on the network description language can be found on the [Basic Concepts](./BS-Basic-concepts) page and the corresponding sub-pages.
+Detailed description on the network description language can be found on the [Basic Concepts](./BrainScript-Basic-concepts.md) page and the corresponding sub-pages.

 There are two forms of using the BrainScript network builder, one using parentheses `(...)`, and a short-hand form using curly braces `{...}`.
 To describe your network in an external file, specify a block similar to this: